PaperStrange/TourGuideAI/src/features/README.md

 - **map-visualization**: Contains components and services for the map visualization feature
 - **travel-planning**: Contains components and services for the travel planning feature
 - **user-profile**: Contains components and services for the user profile feature
+- **beta-program**: Contains components and services for the beta program management

 Each feature directory is organized to be largely self-contained, with its own: